 Skin is the largest organ and the pineal gland is the smallest organ in our body.
 The human tongue is the strongest muscle and the external muscles of the eye are the fastest they are mainly involved in constantly moving, blinking, and adjusting the positions of the eye.

 Not all the useful DNA in your chromosomes comes from your evolutionary ancestors – some of it was borrowed from elsewhere.
-Your DNA includes the genes from at least eight retroviruses.

 These are a kind of virus that makes use of the cell’s mechanisms for coding DNA to take over a cell.
 At some point in human history, these genes became incorporated into human DNA.